I am sure you wonder what a good processor speed for a laptop is?

 High Performance and Workstation

-Work such as rendering, heavy multitasking, or demanding applications running simultaneously, streaming sports, encoding files, file compression, etc., requires high-performance or station-grade processors.
+Work such as rendering, heavy multitasking, demanding applications running simultaneously, streaming sports, encoding files, file compression, etc., requires high-performance or station-grade processors.

 - Lower Performance: Intel Core i7-10750H – 2.6 GHz (base) – 5.0 GHz (turbo)